Dahanu Road railway station

 Dahanu Road is a railway station near the town of Dahanu in Palghar district of Maharashtra.
 It lies on the Western line of the Mumbai Suburban Railway network.
 It is the northern limit of the Suburban network, although the track continues north to Gholvad and beyond.

 History

+A table listing the elevations of stations and major bridges along the line was published in the journal The Bombay Builder on 5th April 1867 mentions a station around 13 km from Boisur (Boisar) by the name of Dhanoo Road (referring to this station) along the line.
+This suggests that the station was opened sometime around that year.